 - Limit all activities involving social security numbers to those circumstances that are authorized by State or federal law.

 - Protect each social security number collected or maintained by the District from unauthorized disclosure.

 The Superintendent is responsible for ensuring that the District complies with the Identity Protection Act, 5 ILCS 179/.
 Compliance measures shall include each of the following:

 - All employees having access to social security numbers in the course of performing their duties shall be trained to protect the confidentiality of social security numbers.
 Training should include instructions on the proper handling of information containing social security numbers from the time of collection through the destruction of the information.

 - Only employees who are required to use or handle information or documents that contain social security numbers shall have access to such information or documents.

 - Social security numbers requested from an individual shall be provided in a manner that makes the social security number easily redacted if the record is required to be released as part of a public records request.

 - When collecting a social security number or upon request by an individual, a statement of the purpose(s) for which the District is collecting and using the social security number shall be provided.

-- Notification to an individual whenever his or her personal information was acquired by an unauthorized person; personal information is an individual’s name in combination with his or her social security number, driver’s license number or State identification card number, or financial account information.
+- Notification to an individual as required by 815 ILCS 530/12 whenever his or her personal information was acquired by an unauthorized person; personal information means either:

 - Disposal of materials containing personal information in a manner that renders the personal information unreadable, unusable, and undecipherable; personal information has the meaning stated in #5, above.